-Without All the Details: Compton hit & run on 105 freeway, client on probation already, delayed entry of plea, five days of community service and case dismissed.
+Without All the Details, What Happened?: Compton hit & run on 105 freeway, client on probation already, delayed entry of plea, five days of community service and case dismissed.

 The accident occurred at about 2:00 a.m. and our client watched the collision of the two other vehicles, as it took place about 100 feet in front of her and one lane over to her right.
 She had an unobstructed view of the crash.
 The Escalade then sped off at a high rate of speed.
 Our client did not speed away.
 She remained the only car behind the victim’s car.